kosshishub/kosshis_qol_scripts/README.md

-# Random QOL scripts
+# Stuff
-A small collection of random low-quality scripts that may or may not be worth sharing
+A small collection of random low-quality scripts, configs and stuff that may or may not be worth sharing.

-## youtube_towatch_autoremover.js
-A tampermonkey script.
-Removes videos from youtube's towatch list when watched (in the playlist) Probably only works with the old theme.

 ## Chrome-plugin
 ![an image](https://kosshi.fi/u/RGWd.png)